Life Insurance Broker, Agent, Advisor: What's The Difference? (Canada-Specific Guide!)

 Another consideration for conversion is that the older you are, the more expensive converting your policy to a permanent one will be.

-To get the best life insurance as a senior, you’ll need to do some research.
+To get the best life insurance as a senior, you’ll need to do some research and compare policy options.
 Here are some things to consider:

 Finding the right balance between your coverage needs and the cost of your monthly premiums.
-Your policy term, amount of coverage and other features, like convertibility or guaranteed issue, will all impact the cost of life insurance.
+Your policy term, amount of coverage and other features, like convertibility or guaranteed issue, will all impact life insurance cost.

 Generally, your need for life insurance decreases as you get older.
 If everything has gone according to plan, you’ve paid off your biggest debts while your assets have had a chance to grow.
-But if you’re likely to leave behind debts or have family members dependent on your income for their daily expenses, then it’s necessary to have a life insurance policy in place for their protection.
+But if you’re likely to leave behind debts or have family members or loved ones dependent on your income for their daily expenses, then it’s necessary to have a life insurance policy in place for their protection and providing them with financial security.

-Find a reliable life insurance provider that can get you approved and covered.
-For example, PolicyMe is backed by Canadian Premier, an insurer that covers over two million Canadians and has been in operation for more than 60 years, so you can rest assured that you’re getting trustworthy protection.
+Find a reliable life insurance company that can get you approved and covered.
+For example, PolicyMe is backed by Securian Canada, an insurer that covers over 3 million Canadians and has been in operation for more than 65 years, so you can rest assured that you’re getting trustworthy protection and providing you with customer satisfaction.

 1. Age